• Home

 bake cookies hygge

-Not only is baking cookies Hygge because it will fill your house with the delicious scent of cookies, but they will also leave a warm spot in your belly as you enjoy them.
+Not only is baking cookies Hygge because it will fill your house with the delicious scent of cookies, but they will also leave a warm spot in your belly as you enjoy them so add this to your fall bucket list.
 If cookies aren’t your thing then go ahead and replace them with your favorite baked treat.
 Hygge is all about indulging in amazing treats for the sake of your spirit just a little bit.
 I recommend baking twice a week, spaced out every few days.

 6. Add Rugs to Cold Floors